Administration of Estates

-At MKB Law, we have an enviable wealth of experience of administration of estates, and we are sensitive to the challenges, both financial and emotional, that a bereaved family faces.
-We therefore attempt to make the whole administration process as painless and simple as possible.
+At MKB Law, we have an enviable wealth of experience in the administration of estates, and we are sensitive to the challenges, both financial and emotional, that a bereaved family faces.
+We therefore attempt to make the whole administration process as straightforward as possible.

 The first consideration in any estate is whether the deceased has left a will.
 If there is a will, the matter proceeds by a Grant of Probate.
 If there is no will, then the assets pass by the rules of intestacy and a Grant of Administration is required.